nasaharvest/crop-mask/README.md

 1. Ensure local environment is set up and all existing data is downloaded.
 2. Add the shape file for new labels into [data/raw](data/raw)
 3. In [dataset_labeled.py](src/datasets_labeled.py) add a new `LabeledDataset` object into the `labeled_datasets` list and specify the required parameters.
-4. To process the labels into a standard format and begin exporting satellite data from Google Earth Engine run (from scripts directory):
+4. To create ML ready features run:
     ```bash
-    python export_for_labeled.py
-    ```
-5. Google Earth Engine will automatically export satellite images to Google Cloud Storage.
-6. Once the satellite data has been exported, download it by running:
-    ```bash
+    # To download satellite data
     gsutil -m cp -n -r gs://crop-mask-tifs/tifs data/

+    # To create features
+    python scripts/create_features
     ```

-7. To combine the labels and the satellite images into a machine learning suitable dataset run (from scripts directory):
-    ```bash
-    python create_features.py
-    ```
+    If satellite data for the new labels is not available, the satellite data will be downloaded from Google Earth Engine.
+    After running the above script, export progress can be viewed here: https://code.earthengine.google.com/ Once all tasks are complete rerun the above commands and the features will be created.

-8. Run `dvc commit` and `dvc push` to upload the new labeled data to remote storage.
+5. Run `dvc commit` and `dvc push` to upload the new labeled data to remote storage.

 ## 2. Training a new model
 Training can be done locally or on grid.ai.